Semantics3/semantics3-classicasp/README.md

 ### Setup Work

 This code sample uses Classic ASP VBScript OAuth library by Scott DeSapio (http://scottdesapio.com/VBScriptOAuth/) to make the OAuth authentication with Semantics3 Products API.
-The OAuth library can be downloaded from http://scottdesapio.com/VBScriptOAuth/oAuthASPExample.zip or from this github repo.
 Then it constructs the JSON query, queries the products endpoint and prints the API reponse to the web page.

 ```vbscript